Mesheswarage/Buddy_System_Memory_Allocation_simulation/README.md

 # Memory Management Program

 This program simulates memory allocation and deallocation using a buddy memory allocation system.
 It dynamically allocates and merges memory blocks based on the nearest power of 2 to optimize memory usage.
-The program also includes a user interface to interact with the system.

 ## Features
 - **Memory Initialization**: Start with a specified total memory size.